hugofloresgarcia/unsound-juce/wham_todos.md

 (2) The MIDI Binds tab should as currently list all the current binds, but have a button to unbind each.
 And have a button to Unbind All.

 (3) I/O just lists the info which if currently in the top right.

-## Rename "MIDI Learn" to "Midi Bind"
-IT's just a better name.
-Do this everywhere.
-Rename "Clear MIDI Mapping" to "Unbind"

-# Bugs
-## Mic icon
-Right now it is "m..." which is weird.
-Can we just use an actual microphone icon instead?
-We can move it next to the Level slider, which is going to be cleared up.

-## "record" should be "input" above the "output"
-This is referring to each track, at the top right above the tape control knobs.

-## Remove "These knobs feed VampNet's advanced controls" text in Model Params
-It's redundant.

 # Future features (for reference)
 ## WhAM logo animation on generate